THE GREAT WORK

 Sound as process.
 Form as ritual.
 A path through dissolution into light.

 The Great Work is a four-cassette interpretation of the Hermetic Magnum Opus rendered in sound and symbol.
 It follows the ancient alchemical progression: Nigredo, Albedo, Citrinitas, Rubedo.
 Each stage a descent and refinement.
 Each color a veil.
-Each tape a chamber of the Work.
+Each tape a chamber within the work.

 The compositions are drawn from within The Canon.
 Familiar material dissolved, slowed, and reformed to reflect the qualities of each stage.
-This is not repetition, but transmutation.
+This is not repetition but transmutation.
 The dissolution of the known in pursuit of something higher.
 The songs breathe differently here.
 Slower.
 Heavier.
+Submerged in the gravity of their transformation.

-Where 33 stands as the the still point of balance between chaos and order, The Great Work turns around it.
+Where 33 stands as the still point between chaos and order, The Great Work turns around it.
 The same dualities refracted into stages.
-The same symbols rearranged as steps.
-If 33 is the crux, The Great Work is the crossing.
-An extension of its structure, its silence, its spiral.
+The same symbols rearranged as steps along the path.
+If 33 is The Crux, The Great Work is The Crossing.
+An extension of its architecture, its silence, its spiral.

 The visual language mirrors the sonic progression.
 Nigredo opens in shadow.
 Albedo follows with reflection.
-Citrinitas carries the awakening.
-Rubedo completes the cycle.
+Citrinitas carries the first awakening of light.
+Rubedo completes the cycle, the final reddening of the stone.

-Each tape is encased in hand-printed detail.
+Each tape is housed in hand-printed detail.
 Numbered.
 Finite.
-The box is not packaging, it is an altar.
+The box is not packaging.
+It is an altar.
 A sealed vessel for a ritual in sound.

 The Great Work is not meant to be collected.
 It is meant to be undergone.
-To move through its stages is to mirror the self within the fire and to see what remains.
+To pass through its stages is to mirror the self within the fire and discover what remains when the work is complete.

 I. NIGREDO